unora-project/unora-project.github.io/docs/quests/circles/circle_2/porte_forest.md

 - Head back to Porte Forest 4-C
     - From the entrance, go straight up and follow the path
 - Make sure your entire group is in 4-C before proceeding!
+- Once in 4-C, go north one map to enter the "trap room"
-- Once in 4-C, you will want to fend off the enemies while walking with your party in a straight line to the end, dropping Giant Ant Wings in front of the leader to pad the traps.
+- You will want to fend off the enemies while walking with your party in a straight line to the end, dropping Giant Ant Wings in front of the leader to pad the traps.
 If they trigger, they hurt!

 ??? tip "Rogues: Detect Traps"